 a Q&A with the participants.

-Out of town award winners will participate via Skype.
+Out of town award winners will participate via Zoom or Skype.

 The Judging Process

-A member of SMAS Board of Directors will check all entries to determine compliance with Eligibility Criteria and Submission Guidelines.
+A member of the Awards Team will check all entries to determine compliance with the Eligibility Criteria and Submission Guidelines.
 The compliant entries will be sent to an independent Judge and two Jury Members (a member of SMAS team, and a community volunteer, both familiar with and/or working in the field of visual arts).
 The judge and the two Jury members will independently select six Short List entries each.
 The Judge, in consultation with the two Jury Members, will determine the First, Second and Third place winners.
 The Judge’s decision will be final and unchallengeable.

 Judge and Jury Members